Deep learning in business analytics and operations research: Models, applications and managerial implications: Discussion

-Deep learning is essential in the context of big data and, for this purpose, its performance across different scenarios is compared and contrasted in this study.
-The empirical results of the different cases studies suggest that deep learning is a feasible and effective method, which can considerably and consistently outperform its traditional counterparts from the family of data-analytics models.
+Deep learning is essential in the context of big data and, for this purpose, its performance across different scenarios is compared and contrasted in this overview article.
+The empirical results of the different cases studies suggest that deep learning is a feasible and effective method, which can considerably and consistently outperform its traditional counterparts in both prediction and operational performance from the family of data-analytic models.
 As such, DNNs are able identify previously unknown, potentially useful, non-trivial, and interesting patterns more accurately than other popular predictive models such as random forest, artificial neural networks, and support vector machines.
 One of the reasons they yield superior results originates from the strong mathematical assumptions in traditional machine learning, whereas these are relaxed by DNNs as a result of their larger parameter space.
+Even though various building blocks exist, actual applications benefit from customized architectures as demonstrated by the deep-embedded architecture in this research.
+We obtain performance improvements between \SI{1.56}{\percent} and \SI{21.73}{\percent} across all metrics by replacing the default architecture with our proposed deep-embedded network.